CIP-Draft: Performance and Consistency Rewards

 Specification

 The upper cap for performance rewards in each auction is set to 50% of protocol revenue from protocol fees and protocol surplus share (down from 100%).
-Any amount of this 50% of protocol revenue that is not spent on performance rewards adds to a budget for consistency reward.
+Any amount of the 50% of protocol revenue that is not spent on performance rewards in an accounting period becomes the budget for consistency reward.
 That budget is distributed to solvers prorated on a consistency metric.

 For example, if the uncapped reward is 0.01ETH and the protocol revenue is 0.03ETH, then the performance reward is 0.01ETH and 0.005ETH is added to the consistency budget.